vbalasu/postgrest-with-signin/README.md

 # postgrest-with-signin

-This is a running configuration that implements Google One Tap for sign in, and uses these credentials to access a Postgrest database via a PostgREST api.
+This is a running configuration that implements Google One Tap for sign in, and uses these credentials to access a Postgres database via a PostgREST api.

 Included in this project are the following files: